Snips: Configuration

 The following types of snips are available in different configurations.
 The first is the angle of the blades to the handles.
 If the handles are inline with the blades then the combination is known as a straight snips; if the handles are at an angle then it is known as an offset configuration.
 This design allows for the material to flow away from the blades when making long cuts, which is easier and safer than straight cutting snips.

 The bulldog-pattern is a blade pattern that has longer handles to increase the mechanical advantage of the snips.
 In tinner's snips this means the handles are extra long.
-The compound-action bulldog-pattern, also known as a notch snips, has the ability to cut up to 16 gauge cold rolled sheet metal or multiple layers of sheet metal up to 0.062 in thick.
+The compound-action bulldog-pattern, also known as a notch snips, has the ability to cut up to 16 gauge (1.59 mm) cold rolled sheet metal or multiple layers of sheet metal up to 0.062 in thick.

 Some snips have replaceable blades for when the blade becomes worn out.
-An added advantage to this is the ability to make the rest of the snips from a light weight material, usually aluminum.
+An added advantage to this is the ability to make the rest of the snips from a lightweight material, usually aluminum.
 This helps to reduce fatigue.